actor-framework/evolution/proposals/0003-network-layer-rework.md

 ### Multiplexer

 The major new feature is multithreading.
 Since we have bottlenecks elsewhere, I'd put as much of the multi-threading itself off until the basic concept works.
 This cannot be ignored completely as it has implications for the overall design.
 Foremost, threadsafety has to be kept in mind when designing the interactions between proxies, event handlers, and the multiplexing thread.
 The `default_multiplexer` hosts a lot of socket-specific functionality at the moment.
-Part of this will be useful in for this desgin and should be clean up accordingly.
+Part of this will be useful in for this design and should be clean up accordingly.

 Some links I found about multithreading: